roryprimrose/roryprimrose.github.io/_posts/2006-06-12-triple-grading.md

  Patterns were then followed by the board breaking.
 I was going to be doing ten breaks, but unfortunately we didn't have enough boards available.
 I was quite surprised with how well these breaks went.
 I started with a double elbow break, followed by a self held hand strike.
 The self held was the one I didn't think I was going to get.
 I was the second person to do it after the first person got it first go and made it look really easy.
 Thankfully mine went just as well.
 Left and right back swing kicks were next and they were both good (I was surprised by left because it is a weak kick for me).
 These were followed by jumping left and right side kick.
 Unfortunately I didn't get the right jumping side kick to break (very disappointed by that), but left was fine.
 The last two breaks were flying side kick and a tile break which I used a stepping side kick on.
 These last two breaks were pure fun.
 I was really happy that, apart from the jumping right side kick, all the breaks broke on the first attempt.

  With the graduation done and dusted, I have now triple graded to a Red three tip.
-With a few sore muscles, sore right wrist and a very bruised and swollen small right toe (I was tempted to post [another photo][1] of the damage, but it is just too gross), I just need to rest up and practise for the comp next weekend.
+With a few sore muscles, sore right wrist and a very bruised and swollen small right toe, I just need to rest up and practise for the comp next weekend.

- I need a holiday.
-[Sleet Geek][2] sounds good.

-[0]: /archive/2005/11/03/593.aspx
-[1]: /archive/2005/08/15/518.aspx
-[2]: /archive/2006/05/30/1286.aspx